sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 `Main balance` - balance on exchange that accept deposits and withdraws.

 `Memo` - some currencies like XLM can create only one address for exchange.
-So for detecting witch transaction is your exchanges use additional data - called memo for transactions.
+So for detecting witch transaction is your exchanges use additional data - memo.

 ___